Becky139/GOT-Quiz/README.md

 ### Ideal User Demographic
 The ideal user for this website is:
 * Current user
-* New user
+* Gaming user
-* Historians

 ### User-Stories
 #### Current User Goals
-1. As a current user, I want to easily navigate through the site and access the information I require with ease.
+1. As a current user, I want to easily navigate through the site and access quiz ease.
 2. As a current user, I want to easily navigate to content I have previously viewed within a small number of steps.
-3. As a current user, I would like to see new content added that works with the current format.
+3. As a current user, I would like to see new content added to the quiz and questions updated that works with the current format.

 #### New User Goals
 1. As a new user, I want to easily navigate the entire site intuitively.
 2. As a new user, I want the information I seek to be easily accessible and relevant.
 3. As a new user, I want attractive and relevant visuals and colour schemes that work with the content.
-4. As a new user, I want to get access to factually accurate informatiom about WW2.
+4. As a new user, I want to get access to a site that has good accuate questions with correct answers.

 ### Development-Planes
-To create a comprehensive website that explains some of the most amazing stories of WW2 giving the user a desire to find out more about these events and maybe even find out some new ones as well.

 #### Strategy
 Strategy incorporates user needs as well as product objectives.
 This website will focus on the following target audience, divided into three main categories:
 - **Roles:**
     - Current users
     - New users
-    - Historians
+    - Gaming users

 - **Demographic:**
     - All ages